-Proof of liability insurance coverage for students who are participating in program-sanctioned clinical experiences (including practicums, supplemental practicums, and externships) are generated in the form of a Certificate of Insurance (COI) by the USF Risk Assessment Office.
+Proof of liability insurance coverage for students who are participating in program-sanctioned clinical experiences (including primary practica, supplemental practica, and P5/externships) are generated in the form of a Certificate of Insurance (COI) by the USF Risk Assessment Office.

-Liability insurance coverage begins and ends annually on July 1st.
+Liability insurance coverage begins and ends annually on July first.
 COIs for the next academic year will not be available from the USF Risk Assessment Office until mid-to-late July.
 However, most students will still be covered if they were engaged in a practicum placement the previous year, such that there are no gaps in coverage.